One on Top of the Other: Plot

-George Dumurrier is a wealthy and self-centered San Francisco doctor who runs a clinic with his younger brother Henry, but leaves care of his asthma-stricken wife Susan to her sister Marta and a local nurse.
+George Dumurrier is a wealthy and self-centered San Francisco doctor who runs a clinic with his younger brother Henry, but leaves care of his asthma-stricken wife Susan to her sister Martha and a local nurse.
 He is engaged in an affair with Jane, the personal assistant to Larry, a trendy photographer.
 Although very much in love with George, Jane is fatalistic about the future of their relationship.

 George and Jane travel out of town for a romantic break in Reno.
 But after arriving at the casino, George receives a phone call from Henry, telling him that Susan has died during a violent asthma attack.
-Returning home, George is consoled by Henry but frozen out by the hostile Marta, who always disapproved of George marrying her sister.
+Returning home, George is consoled by Henry but frozen out by the hostile Martha, who always disapproved of George marrying her sister.
 However, a $1 million life insurance policy left by Susan is a timely bonus for George's recklessly extended business enterprise.
 An insurance agent begins tailing George, discovers his affair with Jane, and brings his suspicions to a local police detective, Inspector Wald.

 Meanwhile, an anonymous tip-off leads George and Jane to The Roaring Twenties, a strip club where they are both astonished at the appearance of Monica, a stripper who, although a blonde, bears an uncanny resemblance to Susan.
 George is morbidly attracted to her and soon embarks on an affair that is part-detection, part-willing seduction.
 When the police, who have been tailing him, arrest Monica, she tells them that she was paid to pose as Susan by a woman calling herself Betty.
 Monica, as the police discover, is a popular fixture lately among the city's high-class prostitutes.
 She has a devoted wealthy client, Benjamin Wormser, whose hopeless passion she toys with.
 When Benjamin hears about Monica's arrest, he arrives at the police station with her exorbitant bail, but soon discovers that she has already been sprung by someone the police will not name.